ArtStepanyuk/.vim/README.md

 #My vim setup for js development

-In the end you will get a very nice looking neovim which is ready to do all you for js/rails development
+In the end you will get a very nice looking neovim which is ready to do all of your js/rails development

 1 tern support